Spring Boot + Jersey REST + JPA + Hibernate CRUD Example

 .get(new GenericType<List<Article>>() {});

-MultivaluedMap and MultivaluedHashMap is the API of javax.ws.rs.core package.
+MultivaluedMap and MultivaluedHashMap are the API of javax.ws.rs.core package.

 We will create our demo application now for Jersey RESTful web service.
 We will perform CRUD operation on articles.
 We will provide Jersey endpoint to create, read, update and delete article.